WizardGit/StingerRunRacing/README.md

 on level 2 have swinging gate that opens when players should go to finish add bonus level only accessible on far away part of level one (users must go exploring!)
 Add heather on warlord island
-machine with swinging pendulums means you reset when you are hit hidden sheep collectibles on all levels try and catch block for bad save files so that they can be reset.
+hidden sheep collectibles on all levels try and catch block for bad save files so that they can be reset.